-In January 2014, we entered into a lease agreement for our new principal executive offices to be located in Bedford, Massachusetts.
-The initial term of the lease with respect to 105,874 square feet of office space will commence on November 1, 2014, and on February 1, 2015 with respect to an additional 36,799 square feet of space.
-The initial term of the lease will expire approximately ten years and five months following the term commencement date.
-Subject to the terms and conditions of the lease, we may extend the term of the lease for two successive terms of five years each.
-Base annual rent is subject to escalating payments over the term of the lease and will range between approximately \$2.2 million and \$3.9 million in addition to our proportionate share of operating expenses and real estate taxes.
-Future minimum non-cancelable lease payments amount to approximately \$35.8 million over the lease term and are included in the table above.
-Aggregate capital expenditures, including leasehold improvements, furniture and equipment, with respect to the leased premises are estimated to total approximately \$8.9 million, net of a tenant improvement allowance.
-Payments of \$2.0 million for binding contractual obligations related to the new facility capital expenditures are expected to be made in fiscal 2015.
+In August 2015, we entered into a new lease agreement for our office location in Singapore.
+The initial term of the lease is for 60 months and approximately 11,343 square feet, commencing December 2015.
+Base annual rent will be \$0.6 million, excluding our proportionate share of taxes and other expenses.
+Subject to the terms and conditions of the lease, we may extend the lease for an additional 36 month term.
+Future minimum non-cancelable lease payments due over the term of the lease amount to approximately \$3.1 million.
+Aggregate capital expenditures, including leasehold improvements, furniture and equipment, with respect to the lease are estimated to total approximately \$1.1 million.
+Payments of \$0.7 million for binding contractual obligations related to the new facility capital expenditures are expected to be made in fiscal 2016.